Natsulus/Log-and-Notifier-Bot/README.md

 ## Notes (READ THIS)

+- **You will probably get 2 errors involving bufferutil and utf-8-validate when you run `npm install` if you don't have Visual Studio with C++ Components, HOWEVER, you can ignore these errors as they do not affect how the program is run.**
 - **You can use the same email and password for the account that matches the discordId, however PMs will not work if you do so.**
 - If you want PMs but are too lazy to set up your own bot account, leave the botEmail and botPassword as "" to use my bot account instead.
 - The website will be available at `localhost:5000`, unless you change the port of course.